plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 After you generate a token, you'll be able to see a list of all your plugin tokens in your Plausible site settings in the "**Integrations**" section at any time.

 ### Oops!
-The plugin token you used is invalid
+The token you used is invalid

 Are you seeing the "**Oops!
-The plugin token you used is invalid**" error message after trying to connect your plugin token?
+The Plugin Token you used is invalid**" error message after trying to connect your plugin token?

 Here are the most common causes of that error:

 * Do make sure that you're inserting the plugin token and not some other key.
 The plugin token is always in this format: `plausible-plugin-xxxxxxxxxxxx`.

-* Do make sure to create the plugin token for the exact site that you're trying to connect to as plugin tokens are site specific.
+* Do make sure to create the plugin token for the exact site that you're trying to connect to as plugin tokens are site specific

+* If both of these are fine, then please create a new plugin token and then try to connect it to the plugin once again

 ## How to view your stats directly in your WordPress dashboard